maumitabhaumik/maumitabhaumik.github.io/papers.md

 <h3> <span style="color: #3498DB ;">Invited talks </span> </h3>

 - Role of alternative and relevance in children’s comprehension of scalar implicature in or-sentences. _Recursion Group.
 Language Acquisition Research Center_.
-University of Massachusetts Amherst, USA, January 23, 2025. [online]
+University of Massachusetts Amherst, USA.
+January 23, 2025. [online]

 - Pragmatic acquisition: Do children read between the lines? _An orientation program on research in Linguistics_.
-School of Language Sciences, The English and Foreign Languages University, Hyderabad, India, August 21-29, 2023.
+School of Language Sciences, The English and Foreign Languages University, Hyderabad, India.
+August 21-29, 2023.